avaines/avaines.github.io/content/posts/2017-05-28-Powershell-Framework.md

 ---
-author: "Aiden Vaines"
+author: Aiden Vaines
-title: "PowerShell Framework"
+title: >-
+  PowerShell Framework
 date: 2017-05-28
-description: "A small PowerShell Framework"
 # image: "/posts/2017-05-powershell-framework/featured.png"
 featured: false
 catagories:
-  - "Powershell"
+  - Powershell
 ---

 Writing code that can be maintained by multiple people always requires some sort of structure.
 A lot of the frameworks I have seen are overly complicated for what is still essentially quite small scripts.
 So I decided to build my own